fredrwes/Publications/README.md

 # Publications
-Source code used to process, manipulate and plot geochemical data for publication.
+Source code used to process, manipulate and plot geochemical data for publications.